jbariana/jbariana/README.md

 I'm a junior studying computer science, passionate about crafting software solutions, exploring new technologies, and developing innovative projects.
 Whether it's building interactive games, diving into algorithms, or creating full applications, I enjoy learning and tackling challenges head-on.

 - 🔍 **Current Focus:**
-  - Strengthening my skills in Java, C#, Rust, and C
+  - Strengthening my skills in Java and C#
   - Deepening my knowledge of algorithms, data structures, and SQL
   - Building professional-level projects to prepare for a software engineering career